tetutaro/object_detection_tflite/README.md

     - `--vflip/--no-vflip`: flip image vertically (default: True (RaspberryPi) False (MacOS))
     - `--fontsize <fontsize>`: fontsize of text written within the output image (default: 20)
     - `--media <filename>`: pre-recorded video or photo (default: None)
+        - if you want to detect object from camera, don't set this
     - `--fastforward <skip>`: skip some frames (pre-recorded video only) (default: 1(no skip))

 ## face detection and age/gender estimation